berkeleymt/berkeley.mt/content/news/2025-03-23_bmmt-2025-logistics-update.md

 Students, coaches and parents are also free to find their own food.
 Many restaurants can be found on the south side of campus (~10 minute walk from rooms) and in Downtown Berkeley (~15 minute walk from rooms).

+## Hotels

+As a reminder, for teams who are interested in booking a hotel room, we have a [Hotel Room Block](https://tinyurl.com/Bay-Area-Math-Tournament-Grp) with discounted rates around contest weekend at the Hotel Shattuck Plaza.
+The cost is $239 per night before taxes and fees.

+Teams wishing to join the hotel block must book by Tuesday, March 25.

 ---

 As a reminder, the event page for BmMT 2025 can be viewed at <https://berkeley.mt/events/bmmt-2025/>.